 - "I don't have the time right now"

 - "Call me back another time"

 He was convinced that everything a customer says is a lie.
-Now I strongly disagree with that statement for a whole host of reasons but understand where he is coming from.
+Now, I strongly disagree with that statement for a whole host of reasons but I also understood where he was coming from.

-The danger with our experience as customer facing professionals is we don't always approach every conversation with a new lens or filter for hearing what our customers are actually saying.
+There is a danger with our experience as customer facing professionals.
+We don't always approach every conversation with a new lens or filter for hearing what our customers are actually saying.

 I have my own assumptions but I decided to do a little research and there were some fascinating discoveries.
 In a world where its difficult to cut through the noise our attention and focus is a critical skill to hone.
 Particularly when in communication with our customers.

 The filters we use to hear and interpret the world are filled with Bias.
 Confirmation bias is one such explanation.
 It involves favoring information that confirms previously existing beliefs or biases.

 A common example is when you've experienced customers who have said 'call me back' and then not answered your calls for 3 months.
 When the next customer says that same phrase you might immediately hear it and treat them differently despite it being a different person, different circumstance and context.
 This obviously has huge implications for how we should consider our own thoughts and what perspective our customers might have when they here 'sales phrases'.
 This was evident with the director I mentioned earlier.